Zetjen/mern-test-template/README.md

 - The frontend should be clear and easy to use, with proper form validation.
 - The backend should correctly handle reservations and store them in MongoDB.
 - If consumable slots are implemented, ensure each slot can only be reserved once.
-- The developer must upload the project to a repository where they will be added as a contributor.
 - The developer must follow **Conventional Commits** for commit messages.

 ## Estimated Time: